 The Company periodically reviews deferred commissions to determine whether events or changes in circumstances have occurred that could impact the period of benefit.
-There were no impairment losses recorded during the years ended December 31, 2022 and 2023.
+There was no impairment loss recorded during the year ended December 31, 2022.

 Cost of Revenues

 Cost of Subscription Revenue